bookofproofs/bookofproofs.github.io/_sources/history/18th-century/la-condamine.md

 * He had already published his map in Carte du cours du Maragnon ou de la Grande Rivière des Amazones Ⓣ(Map of the course of the Maranon or Great River of the Amazons) (1745).
 * of the course of a river that traverses vast lands nearly unknown to geographers.
 * La Condamine's account, however, is a mixture of accurate precision surveys and unverified reports of locals.
-* For some of these he did indeed provide scientific evidence, for example concerning the bark of the Cinchona tree famed as a cure for fevers (it contains the anti-malarial drug quinine).
 * Many believe that he accepted such legends simply because they made his reports far more interesting and exciting to the French public.
 * La Condamine spent five months in Cayenne on his journey home and here he repeated Richer's experiments on the variation of weights at different latitudes.
 * In February 1745 La Condamine made the final leg of his journey arriving in Paris on 23rd   of that month.